 Since that time the Network has met more than 1,500 evacuees to the Washington, DC area and assisted them in their journeys.
-Over the years volunteers have babysat, offered advice on housing, schools and hotels.
-Volunteers have lent winter coats, toys, strollers and cribs.
-Evacuees have spent Thanksgivings, Christmases and Passovers with volunteers who have been friends to frazzled families.
+Over the years volunteers have babysat and offered advice on housing, schools, and hotels.
+Volunteers have lent winter coats, toys, strollers, and cribs.
+Evacuees have spent Thanksgivings, Christmases, and Passovers with volunteers who have been friends to frazzled families.

 The Network launches from disaster to disaster.
-There was the Rawanda Genocide in 1994 and the earthquake in Haiti in 2010 followed by the Arab Spring in 2011 where volunteers helped more than 100 families evacuated from Egypt and other Middle Eastern countries.
-The summer of 2017 brought families home from Venezuela, from the Embassy and three consulates in Russia and from the hurricane plagued Caribbean.
+There was the Rwanda Genocide in 1994 and the earthquake in Haiti in 2010 followed by the Arab Spring in 2011 where volunteers helped more than 100 families evacuate from Egypt and other Middle Eastern countries.
+The summer of 2017 brought families home from Venezuela, from the Embassy and three consulates in Russia, and from the hurricane-plagued Caribbean.
 2020 was disaster upon disaster.
 The Pandemic which began in China brought families home from the Embassy and multiple Consulates.
 It was followed by global authorized departures from some posts and ordered departures from others.
-The Network was able to coordinate with the Junior League of Washington whose annual giant rummage sale had been cancelled due to the pandemic.
+The Network was able to coordinate with the Junior League of Washington whose annual giant rummage sale had been canceled due to the pandemic.
 Evacuees were able to shop “free”.

 Authorized Departure vs. Ordered Departure: An evacuation can be either an Authorized Departure (AD) or Ordered Departure (OD), or a combination of both, for designated persons (e.g., AD for government employees and OD for eligible family members).
 The key difference between AD and OD is choice.
 Under OD, designated personnel and/or family members are required to depart post, while AD is voluntary and allows designated employees and/or family members to depart at their own discretion.
 The Department tailors evacuations to fit posts’ particular circumstances.
 The Department may change from AD to OD for designated persons as the situation evolves, but switching from OD to AD is not permitted.
 Allowances for both OD and AD are the same although allowances may vary according to circumstances.